AGRICULTURAL POLLUTION. MEANING OF AGRICULTURAL POLLUTION.

 (iii) it can destroy aquatic organisms e.g fish

-(ii) feaces from farm animals Farm animals (i) it produces unpleasant odour
+(ii) faeces from farm animals (i) it produces an unpleasant odour

 (ii) it serves as a medium for the breeding of pathogens.